-Accident record book
+5.1 Accident record book

 An accident form will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it.
-An accident form template can be found in the appendix of the First Aid Policy.
+An accident form template can be found in appendix 4.